oqolarte/oblong/content/project/alwayscarry.md

 When the invoice is confirmed to have been received, this informs the customer that their order is reserved under their name for the next 24 hours.
 4. Customer pays within 24 hours of receiving the invoice.
 Otherwise, the reservation is revoked, and the order is made available again for the public.
-5. Once payment is verified, package will be packed and sent.
+5. Once payment is verified, the order will be packed and sent.
 Customer's waiting duration depends on the delivery option they chose in the Form.
 6. Customer tracks the package until they receive it.
 7. Customer receives the package, and the transaction is complete.